From Branding to Design + Teaching Design Teams + Leading Summer of Design with Karen Hold — DT101E13

-Karen is the daughter of a lawyer, and points Karen Holdout that she grew up in a home that used auditory language to communicate.
+Karen is the daughter of a lawyer, and points out that she grew up in a home that used auditory language to communicate.
 She married into a family of visual communicators, and discovered that she’s more of a visual communicator than an auditory communicator.
 This opened up a learning journey for her about how people communicate, and how some learners can be lost in conversations because they don’t communicate in the language that is being used.

 Design thinking gave Karen a framework to find an intersection where various learning styles can be optimized.
 She became a voracious reader on the subject, digging into books such as Designing for Growth and The Experience Economy.
 She has since focused her career on equipping others with the tools to do this kind of work using alternate communication styles.